AROUND THE ORGANIC VIGNERONS

 A natural environment is found in abundance on our property and includes garrigue (scrublands typical in the southern France), woods, and pasture.
 We also have riparian areas and a minor ravine.
 Old dry stone walls frame the property throughout the fields and terraces.

 The land provides habitat for a variety of birds, wild boars, partridges, rabbits, hares, pheasants, lizards, bats, and of course innumerable insect species.
 This great biodiversity is the cornerstone of growing and supporting natural biodynamics on our estate.

-We allow wild plants and flowers to grow in the vineyards during winter and early spring, then later control those between the vine rows by ploughing or removal.
-Vegetation directly below the vines is retained.
+We allow wild plants and flowers to grow in the vineyards during winter and early spring, before using a vineyard cultivator in order to control the vegetation without ploughing.

 The garrigue on our hills is filled with wild thyme, rosemary, fennel, as well as wild asparagus.
 Some of the tree varieties include mulberry, almond, fig, oak, cypress, and pine.
 We have also blackberry bushes, and an olive grove.
 In our vegetable garden we grow salad greens, tomatoes,oignons, potatoes, herbs and some fruit trees.